nbrg-ppcu/prokbert/README.md

 | ProkBERT-mini-long | 6 | 2 | [Link](https://huggingface.co/neuralbioinfo/prokbert-mini-long) |

 #### Preprocessing the Example Data:

-It is a good practice the preprocess and larger sequence sets (>100MB) in advance.
-This is an example script for achiveing this by running on multiple fasta files:
+It is a good practice to preprocess larger sequence sets (>100MB) in advance.
+Below is an example script for achieving this by running on multiple fasta files:

 Clone the ProkBERT repository and navigate to the examples directory.
 Then, preprocess the example data into a format suitable for training.
 This involves converting sequences into k-mer representations.
 Run the following commands: